trywilco/wilcosdk/Quests Creation/Triggers and Payload.md

 Generated payload:

-- `userMessageText`: the text user wrote to the bot
+- `userMessageText`: the text the user wrote to the bot.

 ### GITHUB_PR_LIFECYCLE_STATUS